 The BID is shaped in response to the current tough trading environment and the impact of internet shopping on city centre retailing, aiming to re-invigorate the town centre by improving the trading environment and supporting local businesses to become more successful.
 It has been well received by businesses over its three terms and has played a significant part in Broadmead’s current success alongside its neighbours, The Galleries and Cabot Circus.

 The BID team is currently consulting with levy payers to find out what they would like to see the BID achieve over the next five years should it be re-elected.
-Many retailers have taken the time to complete surveys and we will shortly be hosting some focus groups as well as visiting individual businesses to talk all things BID.
-The feedback generated will help BID Manager Jo Hawkins and the BID Management Group develop a prospectus and a business plan for the period 2013 – 2018
+Many retailers have taken the time to complete surveys and we have hosted some focus groups.
+We continue to visit individual businesses to talk all things BID.
+The feedback generated so far has helped BID Manager Jo Hawkins and the BID Management Group develop a prospectus for the period 2013-2018, with the business plan to follow soon.

 Jo says: “Five years is a long time in the world of high street retailing.
 The current environment is challenging and we need to ensure that we understand what businesses would like the BID to deliver if it is to continue after October 2018.
 Our consultation period is an opportunity for levy payers to input into a business plan for the next five year period.”